tjmcs/kragle/README.md

 semi-automated process that can be used to create a new automation node.
 In the sections that follow, we describe just such a process.

-## Building a 'boostrap' thumb drive
+## Building a 'bootstrap' thumb drive

 RedHat Enterprise Linux (RHEL) will be used as the base OS for our automation nodes.
 Our automation nodes are actually Intel NUCs, but any server that